George Christian (journalist): Career

 Christian was born in Austin, Texas, to George Eastland Christian Sr. (1888–1941), a district attorney and a member of the Texas Court of Criminal Appeals, and Ruby Scott (1900–1995).
 After graduating from Austin High School in 1944, he enlisted in the United States Marine Corps and saw duty in the Pacific theater and in Japan during the occupation.

 Upon his discharge from the military, Christian returned to Austin and studied journalism at the University of Texas at Austin under the G.I.
 Bill of Rights.
-He subsequently spent seven years covering Texas state government for the International News Service.
+He subsequently spent seven years covering the Texas state government for the International News Service.

 He left journalism for politics, serving as press secretary first for Governors Price Daniel, and then for John B. Connally Jr.

 White House Press Secretary tenure

 Christian relocated to Washington, D.C., to join the staff of U.S. President Lyndon B. Johnson.
-Christian served as the White House Press Secretary from 1966 to 1969.
+Christian was the White House Press Secretary from 1966 to 1969.

 At the close of President Johnson's term of office, Christian returned to Austin.

+After leaving government service, he revealed that no one in the White House believed that the 1967 USS Liberty incident was a case of mistaken identity: "There was considerable skepticism in the White House that the attack was accidental.
+An accident of this magnitude was too much to swallow."

 Later life

 After serving as White House Press Secretary, Christian began a career in the private sector in Austin, working in public relations, consulting, and at a lobbying firm.
-In 1986, Christian founded the Texas Civil Justice League, an organization dedicated to judicial reform, which he continued to operate until his death.
+In 1986, Christian founded the Texas Civil Justice League, an organization dedicated to judicial reform, which he operated until his death.

 Christian served as vice chairman of the Lyndon Baines Johnson Foundation, member and chairman of the Texas Historical Commission, member of the Texas State Cemetery Committee, and member of the boards of the Headliners Foundation, McDonald Observatory, Texas A&M College of Medicine, and Scott and White Memorial Hospital in Temple, Texas.

-His awards include selection as a Distinguished Alumnus of The University of Texas at Austin and as an Outstanding Alumnus of the UT College of Communication.
+His awards include selection as a Distinguished Alumnus of The University of Texas at Austin and an Outstanding Alumnus of the UT College of Communication.
 He also received the Texas Award for Historical Preservation from the Texas Historical Commission and the Harvey Penick Award from Caritas of Austin.
 Also in 1982, a centennial professorship in journalism was established in his name at UT Austin.